lealceldeiro/gms/client/README.md

 ### Documentation

 This uses [compodoc](https://github.com/compodoc/compodoc) for generating the app documentation.
-So can
+So you can:

 - Run `npm run builddoc` in order to build the documentation resources.
 - Run `npm run servedoc` once you built the documentation resources and navigate to `http://localhost:8080/`.
 - Run `npm run buildandservedoc` in order to build and serve the documentation resources.
 Navigate to `http://localhost:8080/`.

+All documentation resources are stored in the `documentation/` directory.

 ### Further help